 But this wasn’t a one sided arrangement.
 What began during these years between Johannes and Clara was far from just an undefinable personal relationship that would last the rest of their lives.
 It was also an intense professional partnership that would enrich both their careers immeasurably for the next forty-three years.

 Clara became Johannes’s compositional mentor and piano teacher during his early years.
 He consulted her for opinions and input on every single one of his works.
 She became his number one encourager-in-chief, since Johannes’s biggest obstacle was his own insecurity.
-When she had too many offers for performances, she gave him all the gigs she couldn’t accept, including his first concerto performances with orchestra.
+When she had too many offers for performances, she gave him all the gigs she couldn’t accept, including students, concerts, and court appointments.

 During those early years of Johannes’s career, when all the critics were against him and the world mocked him for being “Robert’s Messiah,” Clara was the constant voice begging him to write more.
 She loved and depended on his work.